whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/templates/samplesheets/README.md

 ### `samplesheet_template.csv`

-This is the generic RNA-seq sample sheet template that should be copied into a new CREATE project launch directory and renamed to:
+This is the generic RNA-seq samplesheet template that should be copied into a new CREATE project launch directory and renamed to:

 - `samplesheet.csv`